CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 # PFI

-CompuTec PFI (ProcessForce Import) is a powerful plugin designed to simplify and accelerate the process of importing and updating data within ProcessForce objects.
-As a flexible alternative to [PowerShell updates](/docs/processforce/developer-guide/data-import/overview/), PFI offers an intuitive interface and advanced features that cater to the unique needs of users managing ProcessForce data.
+CompuTec PFI (CompuTec ProcessForce Import) is a powerful plugin designed to simplify and accelerate the process of importing and updating data within CompuTec ProcessForce objects.
+As a flexible alternative to [PowerShell updates](/docs/processforce/developer-guide/data-import/overview/), PFI offers an intuitive interface and advanced features that cater to the unique needs of users managing CompuTec ProcessForce data.

 To know more about CompuTec PFI, Click [here](https://www.youtube.com/watch?v=MSreLSZC8DU).
 >**Note**: The video was recorded on a pre-release version and the interface differs slightly in the released version.